top of page

 We live in a world of too much stuff, so why not gift an experience instead?
 What’s nicer than spending quality time with friends or family?

 Workshops provide hands-on experience, allowing participants to learn the intricacies of linocut from a professional linocut artist.
-It's a chance to give lino printing a go, see if they like it and learn new skills.
+It's a chance to try lino printing, see if they like it, and learn new skills.

 “Trying out new skills and learning something new.
 Confidence to try something different.
 Lovely relaxed atmosphere, useful links and trips, very supportive and encouraging to all abilities.”